 *TIP!
-If I were you, I would keep my target lists on locked excel sheets, saved either on my hard drive, or on a trusted GDPR approved server, like the Microsoft Cloud.
+If I were you, I would keep my target lists on locked Excel sheets, saved either on my hard drive, or on a trusted GDPR-approved server, like the Microsoft Cloud.
 I would not keep a shared list that anyone can edit or see on something like Google Docs.
 I would also determine who needs to know about this list (internally) and who (internally) is tracking the fact that we, as an organization, have this data.
 If I am at a small NGO, it might turn out that I will be the one who takes initiative and starts keeping record of all the data we process and keep.
 If I work for a large organization and we don’t have a point person for this, I will open that conversation up…

 2. I am a network of NGOs – can I circulate this database within my network with all key contacts?
 If not, do you have hints to circulate a “lighter version” of the database which is compliant with the legislation?

 Here it depends on the network: is it a network within one country, or multiple?
 Are the countries within the EU, or outside of the EU?
 It is important to understand the EU GDPR legislation is overarching, but each member state will enact and enforce their own relevant laws.
 If the network is limited to the EU, it is important to consult the legislation of each country involved, regarding the sharing of personal information.
-The only information given about sharing information to members outside of the EU is that one must tell the subjects that their information has been shared
+The only information given about sharing information to members outside of the EU is that one must tell the subjects that their information has been shared.

 *TIP!
-If you are sharing a collaborative list of actors within your network, whether it is targets or potential allies, make 2 pages within a Google Doc : one that is public and has the names of these people – this can even be shared with volunteers, and one page that is hidden and locked, that contains the contact information of these actors.
+If you are sharing a collaborative list of actors within your network, whether it is targets or potential allies, make 2 pages within a Google Doc : one that is public and has the names of these people – this can even be shared with volunteers – and one page that is hidden and locked, that contains the contact information of these actors.
 To find out how to hide a page on Google Docs, check out this page : https://support.google.com/docs/answer/1218656

-3. Can I send emails to my targets from my NGO even if they did not provide explicit consent (I found their email online) ?
-Certainly not newsletters, but other emails…?
+3. Can I send emails to my targets from my NGO even if they did not provide explicit consent (I found their email online)?
+Certainly not newsletters, but other emails?

-As soon as an NGO collects data from an open source, it automatically becomes a “data controller” and is therefore required to comply to the GDPR.
+As soon as an NGO collects data from an open source, it automatically becomes a “data controller” and is therefore required to comply with the GDPR.
 If you found an email online, yes it was published, but it was not published with the original intent to be contacted by you, so there isn’t really consent here.
 If this is a TARGET, the legal basis for its retention could be related to the organization’s legitimate interests and deemed legitimate.
-However, if you are reaching out to a potential donor, or someone who is not a target, the subject must be made aware of where you found their information, and the purpose of you having it, and given the option to never be contacted again or to “unsubscribe.”
+However, if you are reaching out to a potential donor, or someone who is not a target, the subject must be made aware of where you found their information and the purpose of your having it, and given the option to never be contacted again or to “unsubscribe.”